 Washington Park, or Wash Park as Denverites call it, centers on the family-friendly green area of the same name.
 It comprises 165 acres (68ha) of tree-lined paths for dog walkers and joggers, two lakes and several flower gardens.
 Elsewhere, the Wash Park neighborhood is home to South Pearl Street and Old South Gaylord, both of which are hotspots for local restaurants, art galleries and boutiques.
 Take advantage of the South Pearl Street Farmers’ Market from May to November.

-South Broadway is one of the major transportation routes in and out of Denver.
-It’s not surprising that the South Broadway – or “SoBo” – area and Baker district that has developed around it has become a diverse neighborhood.
-Visitors will find an array of unique restaurants and bars along South Broadway, from Punchbowl Social to the whimsical and top-rated Beatrice and Woodsley.
-There’s also everything from thrift stores and craft shops, to live music venues and the Mayan Theatre – a restored movie theater originally built in 1930.
-A little further down the road is “Antique Row,” where shoppers will find more than 100 antiques stores within an 18 block radius.
+As it’s one of the major transportation routes in and out of Denver, it’s no surprise that South Broadway (locally known as SoBo), along with the Baker district, is a diverse neighborhood with a lot to offer.
+It’s home to an array of unique restaurants and bars, from Punch Bowl Social Denver to the whimsical and top-rated Beatrice & Woodsley.
+Shoppers will enjoy the thrift stores and craft shops, while culture vultures can visit the area’s live-music venues and the Mayan Theatre – a restored movie theater that dates back to 1930.
+A little farther down the road is Antique Row, where shoppers will find more than 100 antique stores within an 18-block radius.

 Cherry Creek, a high-end shopping and dining district, is only about a five-minute ride from Downtown Denver.
 Central to the area is the Cherry Creek Shopping Center, a mall with more than 160 stores, including Burberry and Louis Vuitton.
 The district also features Cherry Creek North, an outdoor shopping area with 16 blocks of art galleries, independent boutiques and upscale dining options.
 Head to Elway’s, owned by former Denver Bronco’s quarterback John Elway, for a bite to eat.